PratikSitapara22/Pratik_Sitapara.github.io/README.md

 ## Work & Projects
 ### *Master Thesis - Evaluating and Monitoring Retrieval-Augmented Generation (RAG) for Enhanced Performance in Commercial Applications* (Grade: 1.3 | Duration: 6 months)
--In this thesis work, I built a conducted comprehensive evaluations of RAG system using information retrieval, reference based and reference-free metric, providing a detailed assessment of both retrieval and generation components.
+- In this thesis work, I built a conducted comprehensive evaluations of RAG system using information retrieval, reference based and reference-free metric, providing a detailed assessment of both retrieval and generation components.
 These evaluations offered a holistic view of the system performance, identifying bottlenecks and inefficiencies that could be optimized for improved enterprise applications.
--Implemented a real-time monitoring tool using LangSmith, ensuring optimal RAG system performance by addressing issues like latency, response accuracy and tracing response.
+- Implemented a real-time monitoring tool using LangSmith, ensuring optimal RAG system performance by addressing issues like latency, response accuracy and tracing response.

 <p align="center">
   <img src="assets/img/EXP-1-MRR.png" width="40%" alt="Metric Comparisons">